-The three second violation rules are the reason why players that are near the key are constantly moving around the court both on offense and defense.
-If a player is careless and ends up committing the violation, the referee will blow the whistle and bring his arm forward with 3 fingers showing to signal that there was a three-second violation.
-If the mistake is made while the player’s team is on offense, the ball will be turned over to the opponent.
-If the violation called is a defensive one, a technical foul is awarded to the team, leading to a free throw attempt by the opponent plus the subsequent possession of the ball
+If a player is called for a 3-second violation, the referee will blow the whistle and bring their arm forward with three fingers showing to signal that there was a 3-second violation.
+If the violation happens while the player’s team is on offense, the ball is turned over to the opponent.
+If the violation called is a defensive one, a technical foul is assessed to the team, leading to a free throw attempt by the opponent and subsequent possession of the ball.

 There are two types of 3-second violations in basketball: offensive 3-second violations and defensive 3-second violations.

 An offensive player cannot be in the lane for more than three continuous seconds while their team has control of the ball.
 This count begins when the offensive player enters the lane or is already in the lane when his team enters the frontcourt.
 Note that the count does not begin if the offensive player is in the lane but his team is still in the backcourt.
 The count stops when a player exits the lane, a shot is taken, or the offensive team loses control of the ball.

 The goal of the 3-second rule pertaining to the offense is to keep offensive players from spending too much time standing under the basket.
 If they were allowed to stay below the basket for the entire offensive possession, it would be way easier to get rebounds, block out defenders, and score near the basket.
 This rule challenges the offensive to keep moving and be more creative with how they score and get rebounds.